Potion/Cinder-poScene/README.md

 `po::scene::TextBox` wraps the `ci::TextBox` class.

+You can create a `po::scene::TextBox` with an preexisting `ci::TextBox`; alternatively, `po::scene::TextBox::create()` will return a `po::scene::TextBox` wrapping a newly created `ci::TextBox`.

-To set the `ci::TextBox member` of the `po::scene::TextBox`, call the `setCiTextBox` method.
+To set the `ci::TextBox` member of the `po::scene::TextBox`, call the `setCiTextBox` method.
 This automatically renders the Cinder TextBox and creates a new texture reference.

 The bounds of a `po::scene::TextBox` Node are the bounds of that texture or, if no texture has been created, `getBounds()` returns a new `ci::Rectf`.

 To manipulate the underlying `ci::TextBox`, call `getCiTextBoxCopy()`.